Miljan Miljanić: Real Madrid

 Miljanić's arrival to Real during the summer 1974 transfer window came on the heels of a turbulent season that saw the famous club make a coaching change after almost 14 seasons of Miguel Muñoz at the helm.
-The longtime coach's mid-season replacement Luis Molowny didn't fare well, losing 0–5 at home in El Clásico to the Johan Cruijff-led FC Barcelona in February 1974 and further cementing the club's league table placing away from the European spots.
+The longtime coach's mid-season replacement Luis Molowny didn't fare well, losing 5–0 at home in El Clásico to the Johan Cruijff-led Barcelona in February 1974 and further cementing the club's league table placing away from the European spots.
 Right away, the club's iconic president Santiago Bernabéu Yeste felt it was time for major changes, initiating yet another approach to the Red Star Belgrade head coach Miljanić who had simultaneously been heading the Yugoslavia national team head coaching commission while awaiting the 1974 FIFA World Cup in West Germany.
 The Serb had reportedly been on Real's radar for a few years already, consistently rejecting their prior overtures.
 This time, within weeks, by March 1974, Miljanić committed to a two-year contract with Real Madrid effective summer 1974 following the World Cup, an arrangement reportedly set to see him receive US$150,000 in salary compensation (US$900,000 in 2022) over the agreed period.
 Other coaches Bernabéu reportedly considered for the job at this time included Inter Milan's head coach Helenio Herrera.
 The news of Yugoslavia head coaching commission leader Miljanić's signature with Real only a few months before World Cup was not received particularly well at home with certain press outlets calling for his sacking from the national team coaching commission.
 He would be allowed to stay, however, and lead the national team in West Germany.

 Molowny completed the ongoing league season as Real's head coach knowing he'll be gone at the end of it no matter the outcome.
 In the end, he led the team to the eight spot in the league while winning the Copa del Generalísimo emphatically 4–0 against biggest rivals FC Barcelona.
 Miljanić, for his part, led Yugoslavia at the 1974 FIFA World Cup, managing to make it out of the first round group before losing each of the three matches in the next round group.

 On 5 July 1974, three days after ending his World Cup participation in West Germany with a loss against Sweden, Miljanić was presented as Real Madrid's new head coach.
 The Serb's only condition was reportedly that he be allowed to bring along compatriot Srećko "Felix" Radišić as fitness coach.
 Radišić thus became the first fitness coach in club's history.
 Others in Miljanić's coaching staff were the club-assigned goalkeeping coach Juan Santisteban and assistant coach Antonio Ruiz.